BoneInscri/ics-pa/notes/PA_2.md

 ADDIW is an RV64I instruction that **adds the sign-extended 12-bit immediate to register rs1 and produces the proper sign-extension of a 32-bit result in rd.**

 Overflows are ignored and the result is the low 32 bits **of the result sign-extended to 64 bits**.
-Note, ADDIW rd, rs1, 0 writes the sign-extension of the lower 32 bits of register rs1 into register rd
+Note， ADDIW rd， rs1， 0 writes the sign-extension of the lower 32 bits of register rs1 into register rd

  **(assembler pseudo instruction SEXT.W).**